-The first session of the International Forum was held at the Dubnow Institute in Leipzig in July 2004.
-The second session was hosted by the Vilnius Center for the Study of the Culture and History of East European Jews in July 2005.
+The first session of the International Forum was held at the Dubnow Institute in Leipzig in 2004.
+The second session was hosted by the Vilnius Center for the Study of the Culture and History of East European Jews in 2005.
 The Institute of Jewish Studies at University College London hosted the third session of the Forum in 2007.
-The Jewish Studies Program at Central European University (Budapest) in July 2009.
-Ukrainian Catholic University and the Institute for Historical Research, Lviv National University hosted our fifth session in June 2011.
-The sixth session of the Forum was hosted by the I. Mechnikov Odessa National University in July 2013.
+The Jewish Studies Program at Central European University (Budapest) hosted the fourth session in 2009.
+Ukrainian Catholic University and the Institute for Historical Research, Lviv National University hosted our fifth session in 2011.
+The sixth session of the Forum was hosted by the I. Mechnikov Odessa National University in 2013.
 The seventh session was hosted by Boston University in 2015.
 The Institute of Contemporary History, Czech Academy of Sciences and NYU Prague hosted the eighth session of Forum in July 2017.
 Harriman Institute and the Institute for Israel and Jewish Studies at Columbia University and the Skirball Department of Hebrew and Judaic Studies at New York University hosted the ninth Forum session in July 2019.
 The Nevzlin Center at the Hebrew University serves as the Forum’s permanent headquarters.
 For additional particulars about past sessions, please visit the Nevzlin Center’s website: http://www.nevzlin.huji.ac.il.

 Housing costs for the participants will be paid in full by the organizers of the Forum.
-Transportation for the participants will be paid up to $400 per ticket for the participants from Israel, $300 per ticket for the participants from Europe and up to $600 from North America.
+Transportation for the participants will be paid up to $300 per ticket for participants from Israel, up to $100 from Europe and up to $450 from North America.
 Funding for any additional transportation costs must be obtained by the participants from their home universities or from other sources.

 Applications must include:

 1. Cover letter with exact contact details 2.
 Updated CV

 3. Scanned university transcript 4.
 Publications list